 will be happy to talk you through the process.

 We don't offer a free first appointment to new clients to the firm, but we do provide the first meeting of up to one hour and a letter of legal advice at a fixed rate.

 Payment needs to be made either before or immediately after the appointment.

 Do I have to come in to see you?

 If you are seeking legal advice it is usually best to arrange an appointment to see a solicitor/legal adviser so we can discuss matters fully.
 We will advise you about your position, what steps you might take and your legal costs.
-We are able to offer appointments in Carlisle, Cockermouth, Newcastle and Penrith.
+We are able to offer appointments in Carlisle, Cockermouth, Hexham and Newcastle.
 Please specify which office when making the appointment.

 Please also see our divorce and separation pages.